mattjmorrison/isutalk/README.md

 ### Evolution of the web: from a web page to an application platform

 ## Summary
-- Some history of the internet
+- Some history of the web
 - Building up to development of a single page app using Ember.js

 - Example 1: